 What is limoncello?

 In the market, you will find limoncello with a proof percentage (percentage of alcohol) between 26-35%.
 Usually homemade ones range between the same numbers of alcohol content, depending on the alcohol you will use.
+In my family there is one rule when it comes to homemade liqueurs: stronger is better.
+Do you agree?

 Are there any other types of limoncello?